editorconfig/specification/index.rst

 located under a section to take effect.
 EditorConfig plugins shall ignore unrecognized keys and invalid/unsupported values for those keys.

-Here is the list of all keys understood by EditorConfig and the supported values associated with them:
+Here is the list of all keys defined by this version of this specification, and the supported values associated with them:

 .. list-table::
-   :header-rows: 0
+   :header-rows: 1

+   * - Key
+     - Supported values
    * - ``indent_style``
      - Set to ``tab`` or ``space`` to use hard tabs or soft tabs respectively.
 The values are case insensitive.